swazyie/woocom-aws/README.md

+## WooCom

+- the stack resides in `lib/woocom-aws-stack.ts` where we can tell cloudformation what cloud resources(with specific config) we want to provision (IaC).
+This is where we have dyanmoDB and the s3 bucket setup right now.

+- the lambda code will be in the lambdas folder. any other new lambdas will follow this pattern (code in folder, lambda handler declaration in the stack.ts file)

+- futher architecutre will have lambdas using db clients to use dynamo (for insertions and read eg)

 ## WooCom - Sameer quick notes

 * API gateway needed for public facing APIs -- and for frontend.
 Can use Cloudfront Edge CDNs for the frontend page load optimizations as well